usgs/water-datapreptools/README.rst

 Dependencies
 ------------
-This toolbox has few dependencies; however, it must either be started through ArcMap or ArcPro or via a Python executable that is aware of ArcPy.
+This toolbox has few dependencies; however, it must either be started through ArcMap or ArcPro (need to specify versions of the software these tools will work with.
+I usually explicitly state the version that I used to develop) or via a Python executable that is aware of ArcPy.
 These tools can be run either via their ArcToolbox wrappers or as functions via Python scripts to facilitate processing of larger domains.

 The post-hydrodem function requires ArcHydro.
 Please use version 10.6.0.51 of ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/